hayaqonitaa/face-detection/README.md

    - Upload images on the "Face Similarity" page
    - Adjust the threshold as needed
    - Click "Compare Faces" to process the images
+   - Use the "Ethnicity Detection" page to identify the ethnic group from a single face image

 ## Technical Details